-- Mental and substance use disorders share several underlying causes, including genetic vulnerabilities and early exposure to trauma, increasing the chances they will occur simultaneously.
+- Mental and substance use disorders share several underlying causes.
+This includes genetic vulnerabilities and early exposure to trauma, increasing the chances they will occur simultaneously.

-For many, the pandemic has brought grief, anxiety, isolation, financial challenges, disruptions to daily routines, and an ongoing sense of uncertainty — all of which can threaten individuals with a substance use disorder as well as those at risk of developing one.
+For many, the pandemic brought grief, anxiety, isolation, financial challenges, disruptions to daily routines, and an ongoing sense of uncertainty.
+All of these can threaten individuals with a substance use disorder as well as those at risk of developing one.

 Because substance use affects an individual’s central nervous system, those with a substance use disorder have a physiological hypersensitivity to stress, meaning they get stressed more easily than other people do.
-Additionally, when a person’s brain is chronically exposed to drugs like opioids, their ability to experience normal levels of rewards is lowered.
+Additionally, when a person’s brain is chronically exposed to drugs like opioids, their ability to experience normal reward levels decreases.
 When combined with stress and isolation, this can make it exceedingly difficult for a person to resist substance use.

-A national tracking system run out of the University of Baltimore further supports these findings, having identified an 18% increase in suspected drug overdoses during the same time period.
-The isolation that social distancing imposes means that many of these overdoses occur when the individual is alone, with no one around to call 911 or administer naloxone, an opioid-overdose antidote.
-Many believe that this has contributed to the 11% increase in drug overdose-related deaths during the first four months of 2020.
+A national tracking system run out of the University of Baltimore further supports these findings.
+The system identified an 18% increase in suspected drug overdoses during the same time period.
+The isolation that social distancing imposes means that many of these overdoses occurred when the individual was alone, with no one around to call 911 or administer naloxone, an opioid-overdose antidote.
+Many believe that this contributed to the 11% increase in drug overdose-related deaths during the first four months of 2020.

-When the country suddenly shut down in March in an effort to reduce the spread of the coronavirus, numerous substance use treatment programs closed their doors.
+When the country suddenly shut down in an effort to reduce the spread of the coronavirus, numerous substance use treatment programs closed their doors.
 This left many recovering individuals without access to the critical substance use counseling and support they needed.
-Even in cases where treatment centers remained open, some individuals avoided them for fear of contracting COVID and potentially infecting their loved ones.
+Even in cases where treatment centers remained open, some individuals avoided them for fear of contracting COVID-19 and potentially infecting their loved ones.

 Social distancing and lockdowns limit individuals’ contact with friends, mentors, and other close members of their community, fostering feelings of isolation and loneliness that can contribute to substance use.
 Social distancing and lockdowns also interfere with individuals’ ability to attend group sessions, which are an important part of the treatment process for substance use disorders.

-While the unemployment rate has decreased since it peaked at 14.7% in April, millions of Americans remain without work.
 Job loss can lead to a lack of structure and home foreclosures and evictions, all of which can increase psychological stress which can, in turn, increase substance use.
-According to a Kaiser Family Foundation poll from mid-May, 46% of adults in households that had experienced income or job loss as a result of the pandemic said that the pandemic has negatively impacted their mental health.
+According to a Kaiser Family Foundation poll from mid-May 2020, 46% of adults in households that had experienced income or job loss as a result of the pandemic said that the pandemic has negatively impacted their mental health.

 Many health and human services organizations are leveraging this support to better assist their clients during the pandemic.
 By expanding access to virtual care, these organizations are providing support at a time when many people are still wary about in-person healthcare appointments.
 Other benefits of teletherapy include: